jamesplease/redux-resource/docs/introduction/core-concepts.md

 information about which books are selected would be metadata about the books resource.

-One of the features of resourceful-redux is that it provides a system for keeping metadata organized.
+One of the features of Resourceful Redux is that it provides a system for keeping metadata organized.
 The system is this: the metadata of a resource is stored separately from the resource's attributes.
 And you can also store metadata on a per-request basis.